University of the West Indies: University system

-Proposed additions
+Proposals and programs

-There have been various proposals to add one or more campuses in other nations, including a campus at Hope, Grenada or even Suzhou, China.
+There have been various proposals to add one or more campuses in other nations, including a campus at Hope, Grenada, Suzhou, China, the Johannesburg Institute for Global African Affairs, and collaboration with the University of Havana.
+In 2020 the University of the West Indies and Brock University founded the Canada-Caribbean Institute (CCI) to connect academic institutions, scholars, the business and public sectors, civil society, the cultural and diaspora communities.
+Since it has expanded to a growing cadre of educational entities.

-Articulation and franchised programmes

 In addition to programmes offered directly by one of the faculties of the university, the UWI extends accessibility to its programmes through articulation agreements and franchise arrangements with regional institutions.
 In many of these arrangements, students are able to study in their home countries for the first one or two years before going to a landed campus for the third (and fourth) year.
 In the case of articulation agreements, the local institution develops its own programme and the UWI agrees to recognise it as equivalent to the first year or two of a specific UWI programme.
 In the case of a franchise programme, the local institution delivers exactly the programme as offered by UWI.
 This is usually the first year or two, but can be the full bachelor's degree on occasion.